paritytech/stateless-blockchain/README.md

 The front-end for this project is stored in the "client" directory and implements a simple React page based on the Substrate Front-End template.

-Lastly, "accumulator-client" is a wrapper crate for "accumulator" that uses wasm-bindgen to export several accumulator functions to WASM.
+"accumulator-client" is a wrapper crate for "accumulator" that uses wasm-bindgen to export several accumulator functions to WASM.
 This is necessary so that the front-end can interact with the accumulator.

 ## Limitations

 Since this is an experimental project, there exists numerous limitations.

-* Instead of integrating a Proof-of-Work module, this runtime allows users to trivially mint new coins.
+* Instead of using a Proof-of-Work module, this runtime allows users to trivially mint new coins.
 * The "UTXOs" that are created more closely resemble non-fungible tokens and are not explicitly value bearing(only contain identifier and owner).
 * Users can only submit one transaction per block and each transaction is limited to one input and one output.